-Aim: To understand and use a range of resources to formulate and communicate evidencebased recommendations to improve population health (through operational and strategic change)
+Aim: To be able to understand and use a range of resources to formulate and communicate evidence-based recommendations to improve population health through operational and strategic change.

 Design and interpretation of studies: skills in the design of research studies; critical appraisal of published papers including the validity of the use of statistical techniques and the inferences drawn from them; ability to draw appropriate conclusions from quantitative and qualitative research.
 Screening: principles, methods, applications and organisation of screening for early detection, prevention, treatment and control of disease.